 There are certain circumstances in which a written contract is necessary in order for the contract to be legally binding.
 These circumstances include any contracts regarding the exchange of real estate, any agreement that includes a guarantee, distance sales contracts, and payday loan agreements.
 These types of contracts all require a written, signed document in order to be legally enforceable.

 For assistance with enforcing, disputing, or creating a contract, get in touch with our experienced lawyers at Hoogbruin & Company.
-Book a free consultation today.
+Book a consultation today.